ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 Note: the above may need modification to match your RTI installation location

-If you want to install the Connext DDS-Security plugins please refer to `this page <DDS-Implementations/Install-Connext-Security-Plugins>`.
+If you want to install the Connext DDS-Security plugins please refer to :doc:`this page <./DDS-Implementations/Install-Connext-Security-Plugins>`.

 OSX source install
 ------------------